-“In May of this year, RESPECT launched the EU Marie Curie COFUND in Assistive Technologies for Autism and Intellectual Disability (ASSISTID).
-This EU supported initiative will fund 40 Fellowships to the sum of €8.9 million, of which RESPECT has to raise 60% over the next five years.
+“In May 2014, RESPECT launched the EU Marie Curie COFUND in Assistive Technologies for Autism and Intellectual Disability (ASSISTID).
+This EU supported initiative will fund Fellowships to the sum of €8.9 million, of which RESPECT has to raise 60%.
 Now more than ever we need your support.

 To all the fundraising committees and event organisers, your loyalty and commitment is invaluable.
 To our benefactors, thank you for continuing to give so generously.
 To all our volunteers, you are an inspiration and I applaud your selflessness.
 These accomplishments are a reflection of the kindness and generosity of all of you who support RESPECT, without which we would not be able to enhance the lives of those who have touched us in a special way. ”